alexboisseau/foundry-raffle/README.md

 ## How it works?

+1. Raffle Contract 🎟️
-The whole logic of the raffle resides in the `Raffle` smart contract :
+   The whole logic resides in this smart contract.
+These are the basic rules :

-- To enter in the raffle, you must sent a minimum value (`enterFee`) and the lottery must be `OPEN`.
-Once, the player address is store in an array with other players.
-- A withdraw happens all the `x` seconds if players array isn't empty.
-This conditions are verified by the [Chainlink Automation](https://docs.chain.link/chainlink-automation) service which will check them for each block.
-When these conditions are ok, the contract calls the [Chainlink VRF](https://docs.chain.link/vrf) service which will provide us a random value.
-- Then, the random value is used to pick a winner in the array of the players.
-Next, value of the contract is sent to the winner and players array is cleaned.
+   - The raffle has an `intervalInSeconds`, an `enterFee`, a `state` (OPEN or CALCULATING), an array of `players` address, the `lastWinner` and the `lastWithdrawTimestamp`.
+   - A player can buy a ticket if the raffle is OPEN and if the value sent through the tx is greater than the `enterFee`.
-- The owner can update the raffle interval (`x`) and the `enterFee`
+   - Owner of the contract can update the `intervalInSeconds` and the `enterFee` properties.

+2. ChainLink Automation 🤖
+   Thanks to this service, oracle network looks if a withdraw is needed for each new block.
+This is possible since our contract implement the `AutomationCompatibleInterface` from `@chainlink`.
+For each block, the method `checkUpkeep` is called.
+If this method returns true, then a node call the `performUpkeep` method.
+It's at this moment that we're going to request a VRF.

+3. ChainLink VRF (Verifiable Random Function) 🎲
+   Thanks to this service, we can request a random value.
+This is possible since our contract implement the `VRFConsumerBaseV2` from `@chainlink`.
+We received the number through the method `fulfillRandomWords`.
+At this point, we'll select a winner, send him or her the raffle value and clear the players array.

+4. Web Application 🌐
-Thanks to the web application, users can connect their wallet (eg: Metamask) and then interact with the smart contract easier.
+   Through web application, users can connect their wallet (eg: Metamask) and then interact with the smart contract easier to buy a ticket and read some information like the players number, the last winner, etc...

 ## What I've learned?